Which place is cheaper, Kuala Lumpur or Athens?

 Kuala Lumpur is very walkable.
 Traffic can be congested, but there are many wide sidewalks and pedestrian areas around town.
 The River of Life waterfront area offers nice paths that connect many tourist areas.

 In either Athens or Kuala Lumpur, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Athens than Kuala Lumpur because of the overall number of sights and activities.
+Usually, 3-7 days is a good amount of time for Athens, and 1-5 days is enough time in Kuala Lumpur.

 Many travelers enjoy the museums and nightlife when visiting the big city destination of Kuala Lumpur.
 One day is often enough time to do most activities.